Scripture Passage: Job 8:8

 Then came Charles Darwin, who asked, “If there is no God, then how do we explain our existence?”
 He concluded that man is simply a product of evolution.

-The final ghost that still haunts us is Sigmund Freud, who says our idea of God comes to us from our childhood fathers.
+The final ghost that still haunts us is Sigmund Freud, who said our idea of God comes to us from our childhood fathers.
 The extreme permissiveness and perversion we see today is also a result of Freudian psychology.

 Do you know what you believe, and why you believe it?
 Familiarize yourself with the truth of the Bible.
 Remember, as Adrian Rogers says, “Facts are like a recipe and truth is like the meal; digest the truth and it will change your life.”